US STOCKS-S&P 500 on track for best week in three months

 This week marks the quarterly expiration and settlement of March equity futures and options, an event termed "quadruple witching," which could increase volume and volatility.

-Apple Inc slipped 0.3 percent to $583.89, reversing its morning run higher to an intraday peak of $589.20 as its new iPad proved to be another hot seller on Friday.
-Hundreds of iPad fans lined up at stores across Asia to be the first to get their hands on the tablet computer.
+Apple Inc rose 0.3 percent to $587.45 as its new iPad proved to be another hot seller on Friday, with hundreds lining up at stores across Asia to be the first to get their hands on the tablet computer.

 * Indexes up: Dow 0.47 pct, S&P 0.43 pct, Nasdaq 0.27 pct (Updates to late afternoon)